Markieautarkie/Markieautarkie/README.md

 ## :spiral_notepad: About Me :
 - 🔭 I'm currently working on a custom path tracer, and a game about racing office chairs with...
 Staplers.
-- 🌱 Right now I'm getting more into Machine Learning and Natural Language Processing.
-Also figuring out how to use the Playdate SDK!
+- 🌱 Right now I'm figuring out how to use the Playdate SDK!
 - 🎮 I tend to enjoy playing games as much as I like designing them!
 - 💬 Ask me about crocodiles.
 No seriously, I love those darn things.
 But I get stoked to talk about my projects and prototypes as well!
 - ⚡ Fun fact: :tea: > :coffee:.
 No, this is not negotiable.